ramees-kr/packet-guide.com/projects/02_dhcp_log_parser/README.md

 To be updated while building:

 - DHCP lease mechanics
-- How log messages are formatted and rotated
+- How log messages are formatted (text vs. JSON) and rotated
-- Regex and string parsing for semi-structured logs
+- Regex and string parsing for semi-structured logs, or JSON parsing for Kea
 - Importance of parsing vs. tailing vs. streaming

 ---

 ## 🔁 Next Steps

-- Add MAC filtering (--mac aa:bb:cc)
+- Add MAC filtering (`--mac aa:bb:cc`)
 - Support live log tailing
 - Export metrics to Prometheus later